In this guide, we will look at the best mindful photography exercises for beginners.

 Mindful photography is taking a stand against the current trend of mainstream competitive photography.
 It’s not about the one-upmanship or the desire to take the “best photo” and be number one.
 It’s a slower, more Zen style of photography.

-Mindful photography is one of the many different kinds of mindfulness exercises.
+Mindful photography exercises are of the many different kinds of mindfulness exercises.

 Just like with regular mindfulness meditation, the principle of mindful photography is to be consciously aware of the present moment and without judgment, while taking photos.